This is the way the world ends,

 "Get into another fight, Yuki?" she sneers, thinking she'd won.
 "By the looks of your leg, you can't afford any more."

-Takashi furrows his brows, confused, and scans my leg, eyes landing on my exposed thigh.
+Takashi furrows his brows, confused, and follows her gaze too, eyes landing on my exposed thigh.
 "What the hell is that?" he gapes.